 Come immerse yourself in the most biologically intense area on Earth.
-Get specialized training and work alongside cacao farmers, processors and chocolate makers during a 3-month apprenticeship with non-profit CocoaEthika and Finca Morpho on the Osa Peninsula.
-You will learn the entire cacao post-harvest to chocolate making process... from tree to bar.
+Get specialized training and work alongside cacao farmers, processors and chocolate makers during a 3-month apprenticeship with non-profit CocoaEthika on the Osa Peninsula.
+You will learn the entire cacao post-harvest to chocolate-making process... from tree to bar.
 By the end of your stay, you will become part cacao bean hunter, fermenter, roaster, chocolatier, chocolate sommelier, and chocolate entrepreneur.
-You will learn how to create an ethical quality cacao bean supply chain and how to start and run a bean to bar or tree to bar chocolate business or better the one you already own.
+You will learn how to create an ethical quality cacao bean supply chain and how to start and run a bean-to-bar or tree-to-bar chocolate business or better the one you already own.
 After successfully completing your apprenticeship you will be awarded a certificate and will be able to confidently apply for positions within the cacao and gourmet chocolate industry.

 For More Details or Questions Please message via Whatsapp at +50687791746

 Dates are flexible.
-Apprenticeships open in October for 3 months and can start as late as in November depending on your area of focus.
+Apprenticeships opens generally in October as harvest begins for 3 months and can start as late as in November depending on your area of focus.
 In October and November, the areas emphasized will be our post-harvest process but there will still be time for laboratory (chocolate) work during these months.
 Harvest ends in early December with bean to bar work (making chocolate) then becoming our main focus.

 We will coordinate with you your arrival time and date to Puerto Jimenez, Costa Rica.
-If flying in from out of the country to San Jose (SJO) international airport, we recommend you stay at Alajuela backpackers then catch an early bus from San Jose to Puerto Jimenez, you will not have to option to Fly from San Jose to Puerto Jimenez because the PJ airport will be closed for renovations.
-We will meet you in the evening as your bus arrives to the Puerto Jimenez Terminal.
-We will have a welcome dinner for you and introduce you to the team.
+If flying in from out of the country to San Jose (SJO) international airport, then rent a car and drive or catch an early bus from San Jose to Puerto Jimenez, you also have the option to Fly from San Jose to Puerto Jimenez but keep in mind that flights are less frequent during this time of year.
+We will meet you as you arrive to Puerto Jimenez with a welcome dinner and introduce you to the team.

 The following foundational themes and topics should be learned by the end of your apprenticeship: